GoogleContainerTools/skaffold/docs/content/en/docs/references/cli/_index.md

 Options:
   -b, --build-image=[]: Choose which artifacts to build.
 Artifacts with image names that contain the expression will be built only.
 Default is to build sources for all artifacts
-      --cache-artifacts=false: Set to true to enable caching of artifacts --cache-file='': Specify the location of the cache file (default $HOME/.skaffold/cache) -d, --default-repo='': Default repository value (overrides global config) --enable-rpc=false: Enable gRPC for exposing Skaffold events (true by default for `skaffold dev`)
+      --cache-artifacts=true: Set to true to enable caching of artifacts --cache-file='': Specify the location of the cache file (default $HOME/.skaffold/cache) -d, --default-repo='': Default repository value (overrides global config) --enable-rpc=false: Enable gRPC for exposing Skaffold events (true by default for `skaffold dev`)